 (3) "Marijuana" means all plant material from the genus cannabis containing more than one percent tetrahydrocannabinol or seeds of the genus capable of germination.

 (a) A person growing industrial hemp for commercial purposes shall apply to the commissioner for license on a form prescribed by the commissioner.

 (b) The application for a license must include the name and address of the applicant and the legal description of the land area to be used for the production of industrial hemp.

-(e) If the applicant has completed the application process to the satisfaction of the commissioner, the commissioner shall issue the license which is valid until the thirty-first day of December of the year of application.
+(d) If the applicant has completed the application process to the satisfaction of the commissioner, the commissioner shall issue the license which is valid until December 31, of the year of application.
 An individual licensed under this section is presumed to be growing industrial hemp for commercial purposes.

 (1) Documentation showing that the seeds planted are of a type and variety certified to contain no more than one percent tetrahydrocannabinol; and

 (2) A copy of any contract to grow industrial hemp.